Department of Psychology

 Queen’s University, Kingston, Ontario, Canada

-The Department of Psychology at Queen’s University invites applications for a faculty position in Cognitive Neuroscience at the rank of Assistant or Associate Professor, although the rank of Full Professor will be considered under exceptional circumstances.
-This position is subject to budgetary approval, with a preferred starting date of July 1, 2022.
+The Department of Psychology at Queen’s University invites applications for a faculty position in Cognitive Neuroscience at the rank of Assistant (tenure-track) or Associate (tenured) Professor, although the rank of Professor will be considered under exceptional circumstances.
+The preferred starting date is July 1, 2023.

 Salary will be commensurate with qualifications and experience.
 Academic staff at Queen’s University are governed by a Collective Agreement between the University and the Queen’s University Faculty Association (QUFA), which is posted at

 Queen’s University and the Department of Psychology aim to hire faculty who show evidence of involvement with Equity, Diversity, and Inclusion (EDI) (https://www.queensu.ca/psychology/resources/edi-committee) (https://www.queensu.ca/universityrelations/equity).
 Applicants should provide a Statement of Contribution to Equity, Diversity, and Inclusion with their application.
-This should describe the applicants’ past and present involvements with EDI change efforts and/or connection with equity-deserving groups, as well as their plans for promoting EDI in their careers as researchers, educators, and/or community members.
-It should also convey how applicants see these and other commitments continuing at Queen’s, or ways of initiating new EDI approaches.
+This should describe the applicant’s past and present involvements with EDI change efforts and/or connection with equity-deserving groups, as well as their plans for promoting EDI in their careers as researchers, educators, and/or community members.
+It should also convey how the applicant sees these and other commitments continuing at Queen’s, or ways of initiating new EDI approaches.
 The statement can focus on teaching, research, and/or service.